dotjoma/HtdocsImportAutomation/README.md

 Your github root directory should have database folder with your actual database.sql inside to make this work.

-├── some_folders
+├── some_folders           # some folders / files.
-├── database/
+├── database/              # this is required.

-│   └── your_database.sql
+│   └── your_database.sql  # upload you database.
-└── index.php
+└── index.php              # some of your files.